A: Students who are separated from the program for more than ten years should apply to the program as a new student.

 Tuition only students must be available to attend courses as early as 4:00 pm.
 Our program tries to schedule courses for these students in the late afternoon/early evenings in order to accommodate the work schedules of these working professionals.

 All students must be registered for a minimum of 7 credits per semester.

 A: No, you may only begin attending courses in the Fall semester after you are accepted.

-A: No, we do not accept any non-matriculated students.
+A: No, we do not accept non-matriculated students.

-A: Some background in criminology, criminal justice, sociology, psychology, or other related fields is strongly preferred, but not required.
+A: Some background in criminology, criminal justice, sociology, psychology or other related field is strongly preferred, but not required.

 A: No. The Admissions Committee considers all candidates, domestically and internationally, equally regardless of academic affiliation.

 A: The overall orientation of the program is to develop academics with a strong understanding of theory, methods and the criminal justice system.
 The program provides students with a strong foundation in the understanding of how to conduct independent research in the field, to serve as research and teaching faculty in universities, colleges, and research institutes, and to function as practitioners in a broad range of settings.

 A: Consideration for admission into the Ph.D. program is based on the applicant's completion of a bachelor's degree from an accredited college or university, with a cumulative overall GPA of at least 3.00 (B) on a scale of 4.00.
 Applicants with a Master's degree should have a 3.50 GPA in their graduate work.
 However, competitive applicants often have substantially higher GPAs, particularly in graduate work.
 Special consideration is given to masters level work in research methods and statistics.